 - many other type radio antennas visible on her decks and masts.

-Additionally, USS Liberty had her US Navy identification number "GTR5" painted in large letters on both sides of her bow and stern.
-In all respects, USS Liberty appeared very much like a WW2-era Victory Ship converted to some type of communications ship, with US Navy markings.
+Additionally, USS Liberty had her US Navy ship identification number "GTR5" painted in large letters on both sides of her bow and stern.
+In all respects, USS Liberty appeared very much like a WW2-era Victory Ship converted to some type of communications ship, with clearly visible US Navy markings.

 Below is a montage of El Quseir and USS Liberty images that falsely shows both ships as being the same size.
 Can you determine which ship is El Quseir and which is USS Liberty?
 Try covering the top part of the rear-half of each ship, from about the middle of each ship's stack.
 Can you still see differences?
 If you find it difficult to see any difference, then it is likely that you do not want to see differences; and, perhaps, this was the case with the MTB Division Command and at least one MTB's captain.